Are you looking for an energy-efficient air conditioner but don’t want to lose access to a window?

 Temperature ranges between 62° F – 86° F so you can find your perfect cooling degree.

-Cooling and Heating (for Large Rooms)
+Air Conditioner and Heater Combo (for Large Rooms)

 This is the upgraded model to our #5 review which also includes heat.